KrailOrg/krail/docs/tutorial-i18n-components-validation.md

 <div class="admonition note">
 <p class="first admonition-title">Note</p>
-<p class="last">Apache Bval provides language bundles for Locales de, en, es and it.
+<p class="last">Apache BVal provides language bundles for Locales de, en, es and it.
 If you require others you will currently need to provide your own translations</p>
 </div>

-There is a more information about the Apache Bval validation integration in the [Developer Guide](devguide14.md)
+There is a more information about the Apache Bval validation integration in the [Developer Guide](devguide-validation.md)

 #Summary